Knee injuries are very common in athletes who engage in cutting sports, such as soccer, football, basketball, rugby and lacrosse.

 - Medial collateral ligament (MCL) injury: the most often sprained ligament in the knee occurs when the knee is forced inward with a stress or impact to the outer side of the knee

-- Posterior-lateral corner injury: trauma to the knee, a posterior lateral force directed to the inside of the knee, knee hypertension or excessive knee rotation that damages the static and dynamic stability of the posterior lateral knee
+- Posterior-lateral corner injury: trauma to the knee, a posterior lateral force directed to the inside of the knee, knee hyperextension or excessive knee rotation that damages the static and dynamic stability of the posterior lateral knee

 Your doctor will ask questions about the injury, the history of your pain and your symptoms and perform clinical tests to measure joint laxity.
 He or she may order X-rays or MRI scans to verify the diagnosis if significant swelling is present or the exact structures involved are difficult to identify.
 Clinical measures, tests and imaging will also be used to rule out or evaluate concurrent injuries.
 In some cases, the knee injury may be given a specific grade to determine its severity and guide treatment planning.